The Queensland Government recently announced that all 18 recommendations proposed in the Future work, future jobs report have been accepted.

 Other project resources

-A social research study was undertaken to provide a robust and Queensland-specific understanding of the complex and evolving area of the changing nature of work, and its impact on job and skills in Queensland.
+Social research was undertaken to provide a robust and Queensland-specific understanding of the complex and evolving area of the changing nature of work, and its impact on job and skills in Queensland.

-The social research project covered employers and workers, and focused on four key areas: technology adoption; working arrangements; skills and training; and future support.
+The social research project surveyed more than 2000 employers and workers, focusing on four key areas: technology adoption; working arrangements; skills and training; and future support.

 READ THE SOCIAL RESEARCH REPORT